andromedaprotocol/andromeda-mcp-server/README.md

 # 🚀 Andromeda MCP Server - Production Ready ADO Ecosystem

-## �� Version 2.0.0 - **46/50 Tools Operational**
+##  Version 2.0.0 - **46/50 Tools Operational**

 The **Andromeda MCP Server** provides comprehensive blockchain operations for the Andromeda Protocol, delivering a production-ready **ADO (Andromeda Digital Objects)** ecosystem with **46 out of 50 tools** fully operational.

 This MCP server connects to any MCP-compatible agent framework, transforming the way developers build on blockchain.

-Here's how it works: you brainstorm business ideas with your AI agent, and together you'll design the perfect stack of 'ADOs' - to power your blockchain backend.
-Then, with a few simple commands, the server deploys and tests everything for you.
-It's like having a blockchain architect and DevOps engineer built right into your AI assistant.
+#### Here's how it works:
+- Brainstorm business ideas with your AI agent; together you'll design the perfect stack of 'ADOs' - to power your blockchain backend.
+- Then, with a few simple commands, the server deploys and tests everything for you.

 ![Server Status](https://img.shields.io/badge/Status-Production%20Ready-green)
 ![Tools Working](https://img.shields.io/badge/Tools-46%2F50-yellow)
 ![Network](https://img.shields.io/badge/Network-testnet%20ready-blue)